RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Security&IAM_Roles.md

 - GCP uses a combination of authenticating sources and encryption to protect data in transit
 - Data within the boundaries of the Google network is authenticated but may not be encrypted.
 - Data moving into and out of the physical boundaries of the Google network is encrypted
-- Google uses Application Layer Transport Security (ALTS) for authentication and encryption within the Google CLoud Infrastructure.
+- Google uses Application Layer Transport Security (ALTS) for authentication and encryption within the Google Cloud Infrastructure.
 - GCP offers encryption at rest and encryption in transit by default

 **Server-side encryption**: Server-side encryption is a method where the encryption and decryption processes are handled by the cloud service provider (GCP) on the server side.When server-side encryption is enabled, GCP automatically encrypts the data at rest, meaning the data stored on disks or in backups.
 GCP provides multiple options for server-side encryption, including:
-**1.Google-managed encryption keys**: GCP generates and manages the encryption keys used to encrypt the data.
+- **1.Google-managed encryption keys**: GCP generates and manages the encryption keys used to encrypt the data.

 **2.Customer-supplied encryption keys (CSEK)**: The encryption keys are generated and managed entirely by the customer including storage, who is responsible for providing the keys during encryption and retaining them for decryption.The keys are passed as arguments in API calls and stored in memory, but customer-supplied keys are not written to storage.